MikeGruz/mikegruz.github.io/cv.md

 Hunt, Kate, and Mike Gruszczynski.
 "The Ratification of CEDAW and the Liberalization of Abortion Laws."
 In press at *Politics & Gender.*

 Wagner, Michael W., and Mike Gruszczynski.
 2017.
 "Who Gets Covered?
-Ideological Extremity and News Coverage of Members of the U.S. Congress." [*Journalism & Mass Communication Quarterly.
-(Online First)*](http://journals.sagepub.com/doi/full/10.1177/1077699017702836){:target="_blank"}
+Ideological Extremity and News Coverage of Members of the U.S. Congress." [*Journalism & Mass Communication Quarterly,* 95(3): 670-690.](http://journals.sagepub.com/doi/full/10.1177/1077699017702836){:target="_blank"}

 Gruszczynski, Mike, and Michael W. Wagner.
 2017.
 "Information Flow in the 21st Century: The Theory of Agenda-Update." [*Mass Communication and Society,* 20(3): 378-402.](http://www.tandfonline.com/doi/abs/10.1080/15205436.2016.1255757?journalCode=hmcs20){:target="_blank"}